-Prosecutors and defense attorneys routinely use DNA evidence at trial to prove that a defendant did or did not commit a crime, but DNA analysis can also be used after a trial has already resulted in a conviction.
-In fact, requests for post-conviction DNA analysis have become so prevalent that the federal government and almost every state have passed laws that govern when and how a convict can request to revisit a conviction based on new DNA evidence.
+Prosecutors and defense attorneys routinely use DNA evidence at trial to prove whether a defendant committed a crime (or was at the scene of a crime), but DNA analysis can also be used after a trial has already resulted in a conviction.
+In fact, requests for post-conviction DNA analysis have become so prevalent that the federal government and almost every state have passed laws governing when and how a convict can request to revisit a conviction based on new DNA evidence.

 Categories of Post-Conviction DNA Analysis Cases

-According to DNA.gov, the website for the National Institute of Justices DNA Initiative, there are five broad categories that describe post-conviction DNA cases:
+According to the National Institute of Justices DNA Initiative, there are five broad categories that describe post-conviction DNA cases:

 Cases that fall into the second category require judges to examine the details of the case and determine whether the situation meets the requirements of the applicable statute.

 Every state except for Massachusetts and Oklahoma has a law on the books that sets out the standard for DNA analysis requests after conviction.
 The federal government also has a statute that covers DNA testing for inmates: 18 U.S.C.
 Section 3600.
 Judges use the standards contained in these laws to determine whether the evidence will have enough of an impact on the previous determination of guilt to justify reopening proceedings in the case.